mkarutz/sdsl-lite/README.md

 make
 ```

-Note: Running the tests requires several sample files to be downloaded from the web.
+Note: Running the tests requires several sample files to be downloaded from the web
+and can take up to 2 hours on slow machines.

 Bug Reporting
 ------------